kammitama5/kammitama5.github.io/_posts/2023-03-31-Friday-March-31st.md

 - I thought I might post these, as I have a bit of time before my shuttle arrives to the airport.
 - I had an incredible time, first with the email that said that I had been accepted to this year's WIN!
 Secondly, in realizing that my booked ride in Burlington didn't show up after 10 minutes.
 This resulted in my texting my Maths advisor, and in her picking me up five minutes later, and telling me to have fun, but also to "be careful, because it's a pretty wild time!".
 I didn't know what to expect, but it exceeded my expectations!
+I did not cut myself opening a wine bottle (true story from a past workshop apparently!), or break a leg skiing (another true story), or split my jaw open (another true story), so I came back all in one piece.
+I almost slipped on ice once going down to downtown Banff on the way to hot springs, but I did not fall or anything like that.
+So yay advisor giving me great advice! :)
 - It is the ideal mindset and space to do research.
 Everyone is incredibly wonderful, and it is really just the community to grow as a junior researcher, while being mentored by senior researchers.
 And with luck, I was mentored by one of the founders of the group, and of the event!
 I've thought so highly of her for years as a pioneer in her field, and she greeted me eagerly with a hug!
 - The event started to encourage these kinds of collaboration and research, because as one of the co-founders mentioned, it was found in studies that
 "men invite men to speak at conferences, and women invite both men and women".
 I was so happy to be there, because it felt like everyone was taking the time to invest in you.
-- I mentioned to one person that I couldn't believe I had gotten in, and she mentioned that she had applied at every occasion during grad school, but only got in as a postdoc, so that I must indeed be a special person.
+- I mentioned to one person that I couldn't believe I had gotten in, and she mentioned that she had applied at every occasion during grad school
+(the workshop is only held every two years, with a maximum of 42 persons who can be at the venue / workshop, so it's pretty competitive), but only got in as a postdoc, so that I must indeed be a special person.
 That warmed my heart, as did so many interactions this week.
 It was such a positive space for me!
 - In the mornings, there were usually talks, with half an hour breaks, and then we launched into working groups.
 Then, we'd take a break for lunch,